Intercity Express Programme: Related orders

-In March 2015, First Great Western agreed to acquire 29 bi-mode (Class 802) trains as HST replacements on services in and to the southwest of England.
+During March 2015, First Great Western agreed to acquire 29 bi-mode (Class 802) trains as HST replacements on services in and to the southwest of England.
 The order consisted of 22 five-car and 7 nine-car trainsets, with an option for 30 more sets.
 Differences with the original design included more powerful diesel engines more suited to steeper graded line in Devon and Cornwall, as well as larger fuel tanks.
 A £361M contract between FGW and rolling stock leasing company Eversholt Rail Group was signed in July 2015.
 The expected introduction date of the new trains was summer 2018.
-The Great Western Class 802 trains are to be built at Hitachi Rail Italy's Pistoia plant.
+Great Western's Class 802 trains were built at Hitachi Rail Italy's Pistoia plant.

 In September 2015, Hull Trains announced it was to order five electro-diesel multiple units from Hitachi, at a cost of £68M, similar to the bi-mode IEP trains.
 The trains, which will enter service in 2020, are specified to have seating for 320, and an ultimate top speed of 225 km/h once in-cab signalling infrastructure is in place.
 The Hull Trains units are also to be designated Class 802.

+During January 2016, it was announced that Hitachi's successful tender for the Edinburgh to Glasgow Improvement Programme consisting of new Class 385s that would be primarily assembled at Newton Aycliffe.
+Their introduction was delayed somewhat by reports of vision problems encountered during testing of the Class 385; these were the attributed to the visibility and curvature of the driver windows, which are smaller than usual, leading to drivers seeing "two or three signals", when only one exists.